Physical trauma

 Falling down, especially on children’s playgrounds, can cause minor to heavy bleeding which demands first-aid treatment.

-Minor falls typically result in smaller or larger abrasions or grazes, which do not bleed very much, but may extend over a large skin surface.
-Although the child is not in danger of bleeding, this type of wound can easily become infected.
-To prevent this, the grazed area (i.e., visible capillary bleeding) should be cleaned in the following manner: wash your hands and, if possible, put on a pair of sterile gloves; thoroughly rinse the wound and clean it from grit and other foreign bodies; finish by applying an antiseptic.
+To prevent infection, clean the wound properly.
+First, wash your hands and wear sterile gloves.
+Then, rinse the wound thoroughly to remove dirt.
+Finally, apply an antiseptic.
 The wound can be rinsed with a 3% solution of hydrogen peroxide or an Octenisept solution.
 For surface grazes, 10% Betadine (a brown iodine solution) can also be used.
 The surface of the wound should be covered with a sterile gauze, which is then tightened with a bandage to prevent further capillary bleeding.
-Watch out for symptoms of inflammation (redness or pus) and check whether the child has been vaccinated against tetanus (especially if you detected dirty foreign objects inside the wound).

 Although seemingly harmless, this common type of bleeding frequently encountered in children’s playgrounds or sports facilities needs to be stopped.
 First of all, try to calm the child and those around the child, as nose bleeds typically look much more dramatic than they actually are.
 The child should be sitting upright and facing forward (this is contrary to the widely-held belief that the head should lean back) which will prevent the child from swallowing blood.
 Use two fingers to apply pressure to both nostrils for at least 10 to 15 minutes.
 Placing a cold compress on the back of the child’s head also helps reduce the blood flow.
 The child should be encouraged not to cry too much or attempt to blow his/her nose as this will only lead to more excessive bleeding and cause damage to the mucosa and blood vessels.

 This group of injuries is very common, especially at the earliest age, due to unexpected falls from changing mats, as well as falls which accompany the process of learning how to walk.
 It is important first to calm the child (and those around, too) and assess the amount and severity of the injury.
 If the child has lost consciousness, begins to vomit, or has a wound which requires medical attention, contact your doctor without delay.
-Since internal bleeding of the head can be very slow and gradual, it is important to know that changes in consciousness or other neurological problems may occur several days after the blow to the head; when this happens, contact your doctor.

 Our modern way of life has seen a rise in the number of children with increasingly severe fractures.
 The greater speed of traffic and less time parents can devote to supervising the child all contribute to this.
 In the case of bruising or distortions to the muscle or soft tissue, it is important also to consider the possibility of fractures.